Robbins Watson Logo

 2. a parent of the deceased’s minor child (under 18); or

-3. a person under 18 years old (e.g., a grandchild, niece/nephew or foster child).
+3. a person under 18 years old, such as a grandchild, niece, nephew, or foster child.

 What does the court consider in a Family Provision Claim?

-If you qualify as an eligible person, you can initiate a family provision claim.
-However, the court will not automatically give you a greater share of the estate.
-The judge will take consider several factors such as:
+If you qualify as an eligible person, you can file a family provision claim.
+However, the court does not automatically increase your share of the estate.
+The judge considers several factors before making a decision:

-1. The size and nature of the estate: The court will consider the value of the estate and whether there are sufficient assets to make provision for the claimant without unfairly impacting other beneficiaries.
+1. The size and nature of the estate: The court assesses the estate’s value.
+It also considers whether enough assets exist to provide for the claimant without unfairly affecting other beneficiaries.

-2. The deceased’s wishes: While the deceased’s will is a critical factor, it is not the only consideration.
-The court will assess whether the deceased’s wishes were reasonable and whether adequate provision has been made for eligible persons.
+2. The deceased’s wishes: The will is important, but not decisive.
+The court examines whether the deceased’s wishes were reasonable.
+It also considers whether adequate provision was made for eligible people.

-3. The claimant’s financial position: The court will look at the financial need of the claimant and their spouse.
-This includes their current income, assets, liabilities, and any other support they may be receiving from other sources.
+3. The claimant’s financial position: The court reviews the claimant’s financial needs.
+This includes income, assets, debts, and any external support.

-5. The claimant’s contributions to the estate: The court will examine if the claimant contributed to the deceased’s financial or general well-being, either through direct financial contributions or by providing care or support.
+5. The claimant’s contributions to the estate: The court considers whether the claimant supported the deceased.
+This may include financial help, care, or general assistance.

 Time limit for Family Provision Claims

-It is important to note that there is a time limit for filing a family provision claim in Queensland.
-Notice of Claim must be given within 6 months of the date of death and a claim must be filed with the court within nine months from the date of the deceased’s death.
-After this time, the claimant may lose their right to challenge the will or intestate estate, unless the court grants an extension, which is rare and only under special circumstances.
+There is a strict time limit for family provision claims in Queensland.
+A Notice of Claim must be given within 6 months of death.
+A claim must be filed within 9 months of death.
+After this period, the claimant may lose the right to challenge the estate.
+The court may grant an extension, but only in rare circumstances.

 Conclusion

-Sean leads the Estate Litigation Team at Robbins Watson Solicitors a law firm specialising in contested wills and estates.
-He has a Masters Degree in Applied Law, with a specialisation in Wills and Estates.
+Sean leads the Estate Litigation Team at Robbins Watson Solicitors, a law firm specialising in contested wills and estates.
+He holds a Masters Degree in Applied Law, specialising in Wills and Estates.

 Interested to learn more?